istvanpercsi/trust_is_good_control_is_better/docs/archunit.md

 </dependency>
 ```

-If you want to use special Archunit annotations (such as `@AnalyseClasses` or `@ArchTest`), then the maven dependency for JUnit5 extension must be added, then the mentioned (and more) annotation can be used (e.g.: `LayeredArchitectureJUnitExtTest.java` in project root).
+If you want to use special[Archunit](https://www.archunit.org)annotations (such as `@AnalyseClasses` or `@ArchTest`), then the maven dependency for JUnit5 extension must be added, then the mentioned (and more) annotation can be used (e.g.: `LayeredArchitectureJUnitExtTest.java` in project root).
 At the first look it looks like to be simplier, but unfortunately there are no support for this special testing method (rule definitions as variable).
 Of course maven can access and run they type of tests.
 You can decide which one would like to use.

 ```xml
 <dependency>